danieldliang/SemantrisBot/README.md

 # SemantrisBot
-A Bot for the game Semantris.
+A Bot for the game Semantris :D